goerz/docs_versions_menu/docs/command.rst

 configuration file ``doctr-versions-menu.conf`` in the root of the ``gh-pages`` branch.
-Compared to setting environment variables in the ``.travis.yml`` file, this has the drawback that the configuration of your documentation is not tracked as part of your ``master`` branch, but instead lives on the ``gh-pages`` branch.
+Compared to setting environment variables in the ``.travis.yml`` file, this has the drawback that the configuration of your documentation is not tracked as part of your ``main``/``master`` branch, but instead lives on the ``gh-pages`` branch.
 Thus, changes to the documentation may involve organizing work spread across multiple branches, which can get confusing.

 The configuration file can contain definitions matching ``doctr-versions-menu``'s :ref:`command-line-options`, formatted according to